Buff-oG/Galactic-Contention-Server-Template/README.md

 <br><br>

 Make sure to copy these files into the proper directory!
-If you have any questions, feel free to make leave a comment, push request.
+If you have any questions, feel free to leave a comment, fork or etc.